JanSharp/VRCLockstep/notes.md

 - CheckMasterChange
   - If this client isn't master, the `currentlyNoMaster` flag is set and Networking.IsMaster is true
     - Unset `currentlyNoMaster` flag
-    - Set isMaster to true in the Lock Step script
+    - Set isMaster to true in the Lockstep script
     - Reenable the late joiner InputActionSync script
       - Take ownership
       - Ignore any incoming data